Medical History and Physical Examination for Heart and Blood Vessel Disorders

 Doctors check for swelling (edema) caused by fluid accumulation in the tissues beneath the skin by pressing their fingers on the skin over the ankles and legs and sometimes over the lower back.

 The eyes are examined because the light-sensitive membrane on the inner surface of the eyes (retina) is the only place doctors can directly view veins and arteries.
-Doctors use an ophthalmoscope (see What Is an Ophthalmoscope?) to view the blood vessels of the retina.
-Visible abnormalities in the retina are common among people with high blood pressure, diabetes, arteriosclerosis, and bacterial infections of the heart valves.
+Doctors use an ophthalmoscope to view the blood vessels of the retina.
+Visible abnormalities in the retina are common among people with high blood pressure, diabetes, arteriosclerosis, and bacterial infections of the heart valves (endocarditis).

 Doctors observe the chest to determine whether the breathing rate and movements are normal.
 By tapping (percussing) the chest with the fingers, doctors can determine if the lungs are filled with air, which is normal, or if they contain fluid, which is abnormal.
 Percussion also helps determine whether the sac that envelops the heart (pericardium) or the layers of membranes covering the lungs (pleura) contain fluid.